Asghar Wajahat: Writing

-Apart from his fiction, Wajahat regularly writes for various newspapers and magazines.
-He was guest Editor of BBCHindi.com for three months in 2007.
-He has also been associated with reputed Hindi literary magazines like Hans and Vartaman Sahitya as guest editor for their special issues on ‘Indian Muslims: Present and Future’ and ‘Pravasi Sahity’.
+Wajahat writes for newspapers and magazines.
+He was guest editor of BBC Hindi for three months in 2007.
+He has been associated with Hindi literary magazines like Hans and Vartaman Sahitya as guest editor for their special issues on "Indian Muslims: Present and Future" and "Pravasi Sahity".

-Wajahat has also been involved in Hindi cinema as a scriptwriter since 1975.
-He is now working on a film script for filmmaker Rajkumar Santoshi.
-One of his plays had been previously adopted by Rajkumar Santoshi in a film titled 'Gandhi Godse: Ek Yudh' in 2023.
-He himself has made few documentary films including a 20-minute on the development of Urdu Ghazal.
+Wajahat has been involved in Hindi cinema as a scriptwriter since 1975.
+One of his plays was adapted by Rajkumar Santoshi in a film titled Gandhi Godse – Ek Yudh in 2023.
+He has made documentary films, including a short film about the literary form, the Urdu ghazal.

+Awards

 He has been honoured by several literary organisations for his contribution to Hindi literature.
-Katha (UK), a London-based organisation gave him the ‘Best novel of the year award’ in 2005 for his novel Kaisi Aagi Lagai.

-Asgar Wajahat was awarded the 31st Vyas Samman in 2021 for his play "Mahabali".
+Indu Sharma Katha Samman, a London-based organisation, gave him the Best novel of the year award in 2005 for his novel Kaisi Aagi Lagai.
+Wajahat was awarded the 31st Vyas Samman in 2021 for his play Mahabali.
 The award, presented by the K.K.
-Birla Foundation, recognizes outstanding literary work in Hindi.
-The play "Mahabali" explores the relationship between Mughal emperor Akbar and poet Tulsidas, questioning who the true "Mahabali" is.
+Birla Foundation, recognises outstanding literary work in Hindi.
+Mahabali explores the relationship between Mughal emperor Akbar and poet Tulsidas, questioning who the true "Mahabali" is.

-At present, he is Professor of Hindi, Jamia Millia Islamia, Delhi.
-He was also the officiating director, A.J.
-Kidwai Mass Communication Research Centre at Jamia Millia Islamia, Delhi.

 Plays

 Jis Lahore Nai Vekhya, O Jamya E Nai

 His most noted Partition play, Jis Lahore Nai Vekhya, O Jamya E Nai, was first performed under the direction of Habib Tanvir in 1989, who subsequently took the play to Karachi, Lahore, Sydney, New York and Dubai.
-The play has also been performed in several regional languages, a version of it has also been directed by theatre director Dinesh Thakur, Abhijeet Choudhary from Swatantra Theatre, Pune.
+The play has also been performed in several regional languages, a version of it has also been directed by theatre director Dinesh Thakur, Satish Mehta from Prayog Theater Group, Bhopal, Abhijeet Choudhary from Swatantra Theatre, Pune.

-Film based on Jis Lahore Nai Vekhya, O Jamya E Nai
+Batwara 1947: Film based on Jis Lahore Nai Vekhya, O Jamya E Nai

-Directly based on the play Jis Lahore Nai Vekhya, O Jamya E Nai, director Rajkumar Santoshi and producer Aamir Khan are making the drama film, Lahore 1947.
+Directly based on the play Jis Lahore Nai Vekhya, O Jamya E Nai, director Rajkumar Santoshi and producer Aamir Khan are making the drama film, Batwara 1947.
 The movies stars Sunny Deol and Shabana Azmi in the central roles of Sikander Mirza and Mai, respectively.
-The movie is set to release in 2025.
+The movie is set to release on 14 August 2026.